flarum/docs/docs/extend/views.md

 It's the same idea as [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) or [EJS](https://ejs.co/).
 [Views](https://laravel.com/docs/8.x/views) are Laravel's system for organizing/registering Blade templates, and also includes utilities for rendering them and providing them with variables.

-For our purposes, views are directories containing `.blade.php` template files (possible contained in subdirectories).
+For our purposes, views are directories containing `.blade.php` template files (possibly contained in subdirectories).

 ## Adding Views